purescript/purescript-quickcheck/README.md

 showSample :: forall r a.
 (Show a) => Gen a -> Eff (trace :: Trace | r) Unit
 ```

+Print a random sample of 10 values to the console

 #### `uniform`